-• Issues with medication dosage, scheduling, timing, set-up, compliance and administration or monitoring which results in harm or an adverse effect which necessitates medical care.
+• Issues with medication dosage, scheduling, timing, set-up, compliance, and administration, or monitoring which results in harm or an adverse effect that necessitates medical care.

 Lost or Missing Person:

 • Person is not immediately found, their safety is at serious risk or there a risk to public safety.